jkoop/ulid-zig/README.md

 // generate a new ulid // we default to non-monotonic mode var ulid = Ulid.generate(.{}) catch unreachable;

-// for monotonic mode, guaranteeing ulids to "higher" than all previous var ulid = try Ulid.generate(.{ .monotonic_mode = true });
+// for monotonic mode, guaranteeing ulid to be "higher" than all previous.
+See api doc var ulid = try Ulid.generate(.{ .monotonic_mode = true });

 // parse a ulid from a string